Braces & Orthodontics in Berthoud, CO

 Retainers are needed after orthodontic treatment and removal of braces because the teeth can shift out of position if they are not stabilized.
 Retainers are designed to hold teeth in their corrected, ideal positions until the bones and gums adapt to the treatment changes.
 Wearing retainers exactly as instructed is the best insurance that the treatment improvements last for a lifetime.

-Then call the Berthoud, CO office at (970) 532-4477 for more information or to book your appointment!
+Call Berthoud Family Dentistry in Berthoud, CO at (970) 532-4477 for more information or to book your appointment!